Social security coverage for posted workers

-Workers posted to an EU or EEA country, Switzerland or the United Kingdom must together with their employer apply for a certificate A1 with the Finnish Centre for Pensions leaving Finland.
+Workers posted to an EU or EEA country, Switzerland or the United Kingdom must together with their employer apply for leaving Finland.
 The certificate shows that you are entitled to social security coverage in Finland during your posting.
 When necessary, present the certificate to the authorities in your country of employment or the company that pays your wage.

 The Finnish Centre for Pensions sends information on A1 certificates directly to Kela.
 The certificate means that your entitlement to residence-based social security benefits provided by Kela will continue without a separate application.